Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 - Wheel covers

 Toyota is legendary for the reliability of its vehicles.
 But (big but) Toyota doesn’t build the Proace City itself.
-Instead, it’s built by the French PSA Group on the same production line as the Citroen Berlingo, Peugeot Partner, and Vauxhall Combo Cargo.
+Instead, it’s built by Stellantis on the same production line as the Citroen Berlingo, Peugeot Partner, and Vauxhall Combo Cargo.

 This van’s not been around very long but it already has three recalls – all for items that are ‘not correct to specification’.
 The steering column, handbrake mechanism and passenger seat belt are all affected.